 Appointment to the affiliate faculty (for those within UW Health Sciences) or clinical faculty (for those with an outside agency or nonacademic unit of the University) may be made as a form of recognition of those practitioners whose contributions to the educational mission of the School have been continuous and substantial.
 To qualify, Field Education Instructors must apply and demonstrate a successful career of teaching and community service, a minimum of five years of professional social work practice, responsibility for field education instruction in at least three of the previous five years, with expected continuation of those responsibilities.
 Additional benefits for Clinical/Affiliate faculty include a University email account and Intramural Activities Building use privileges (fee).

-A Practicum Advisory Council was established in 1994 to provide consultation to the School of Social Work faculty and Practicum Coordinating Committee regarding practicum curriculum, policies and procedures, and coordination between classroom and field learning experiences.
-The Council promotes the following goals and objectives: identify and utilize methods of interaction between agencies, students, and the School; develop and implement standards of excellence in practicum instruction; recognize contributions of practicum faculty to the education of Social Work students; increase practicum faculty on School committees; increase opportunities for the continuing education of practicum faculty; increase classroom faculty participation in practicum education; and increase practicum faculty participation in classroom education.
-The Council is made up of field instructors, classroom faculty, student representatives, and the Director of Practicum.
+A Field Education Advisory Committee (FEAC) was established in 1994 to provide consultation to the School of Social Work faculty and Practicum Coordinating Committee regarding practicum curriculum, policies and procedures, and coordination between classroom and field learning experiences.
+The Committee promotes the following goals and objectives: identify and utilize methods of interaction between agencies, students, and the School; develop and implement standards of excellence in practicum instruction; recognize contributions of practicum faculty to the education of Social Work students; increase practicum faculty on School committees; increase opportunities for the continuing education of practicum faculty; increase classroom faculty participation in practicum education; and increase practicum faculty participation in classroom education.
+The Committee is made up of field instructors, classroom faculty, student representatives, and the Assistant Dean of Field Education.